You have turned-in this assignment. You can review the lesson and see your previous answers.

 Indonesia has a tropical climate, which means it's hot and humid all year round.

-Heavy rain can lead to flooding and landslides, especially in hilly or deforested areas.
+During the monsoon season, which runs from November to March, heavy rain can lead to flooding and landslides, especially in hilly or deforested areas.

-Temperatures can stay fairly stable ranging from 27.
+Temperatures can stay fairly stable, ranging from 27.

-These hazards can damage homes, roads, and crops, and increase the cost of development.
+These hazards can damage homes, roads and crops, and increase the cost of development.

 So while the tropical climate supports agriculture and biodiversity, it also creates risks that must be managed.